scalar-labs/scalardl/docs/backup-restore.md

 ## How to create transactionally consistent backup

 Scalar DL service is integrated with the admin interface, which allows you to pause the Scalar DL services using the scalar-admin client tool.
+You can use the scalar-admin client tool as a docker container or  fat jar, you can find scalar-admin-<version>-all.jar in the [releases](https://github.com/scalar-labs/scalar-admin/releases).

 ### Requirements